markt-de/puppet-activemq/REFERENCE.md

 Data type: `Integer`

-Specifies the port to use for the artemis acceptor/service.
+Specifies the port to use for the artemis connector and will also be used as default port for the acceptor.

 ##### `server_discovery`